Kruptein/planarally-docs/public/docs/Wall_guide/Guide to Building Wall Masks..md

 ![method2_5](assets/method2_5.png)

-Once that it done and you are happy you have not missed any where, save it as BMP as above and convert it using either method above.
+Once that it done hide the previous layers and if you are happy you have not missed anywhere, delete those layers and save the image as BMP as above to be converted using either method above.

 ![method2_6](assets/method2_6.png)